monsoonmaelstrom/book2/book2.md

 “Yeah, I had wondered about that myself.”

 Davy nods.
 “I think if we wanted to recreate this, it would take at least you and me working together to do it.
-You to provide the power and me to stabilize it all.
+You, to provide the power and me to stabilize it all.
 Maybe after we’d done it a couple of times you could replicate it alone, but the first time?
 I doubt it.”
 He drums his fingers over the table top lightly for a few minutes then finally sighs.
 “Fuck.
 It’d probably be a lot like the clearing.
 But worse.
 So much worse.
 I’d have to get everything set up, and then you’d have to blast the power through me.
 I wouldn’t be able to pull it through you fast enough.”

 “That would be… unbelievably dangerous,” I say, but I know I’m not telling him anything he doesn’t already know.